dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

     - Dimension of the longitude (i.e. Number of grid points in the East-West direction)

-.. list-table:: Table 5.2 NetCDF variables for pcp_combine output.
+.. list-table:: NetCDF variables for pcp_combine output.
   :widths: auto
   :header-rows: 2